louisfoster/ts-shader-loader/README.md

 allowing for smart code reuse among more complex shader implementations.
 The shader is returned as a string.

+## Why fork

+I had a problem using other webpack shader loaders with typescript.
+While i was investigating what is the problem, i forked and tried to make my version work with typescript.
+Other than support with typescript, it has no other benefits.

 ## Install

 ```shell